Pulsar PG4000BiSRCO - 3200/4000W Dual Fuel Inverter Generator With Remote Start

 Features

-As far as security is concerned, the generator comes with an overload protection (circuit breaker) and an automatic low oil shut-off, providing peace of mind during use.
+From a security standpoint, the generator is furnished with an overload protection (circuit breaker) and an automatic low oil shut-off, ensuring peace of mind during operation.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.